Meet the Only City in the World That Straddles Two Continents

 Where to stay

 The five-star Ciragan Palace Kempinski is an actual former Ottoman Palace right on the shores of the Bosphorus with spectacular panoramic views of the 15 July Martyrs Bridge and beyond.
 Historical ambiance mixes with modern amenities, including an infinity pool that makes you feel like you’re swimming in the Bosphorus, a spa, a Tiki bar and several dining options, including Tuğra Restaurant, with Turkish specialties like Darüzziyafe Köftesi, minced beef, lamb, chicken and pistachio meatloaf in phylo dough with quince and mushroom basti.
 For modern accommodations, check out Raffles Istanbul, a luxury skyscraper hotel with three types of showers, digital controls on the bathroom mirror, unparalleled panoramic views of the old city and an indulgent breakfast buffet with Turkish specialties.
 Don’t miss their rooftop restaurant Isokyo, with pan-Asian fare including pulled beef bao bun sliders, caramelized miso-glazed black cod, and a banana beignet with salted caramel and coconut ice cream.
 Kick back on the sixth floor terraced pool bar, or visit the upscale mall, Zorlu, literally next door.
 Kids stay free.
-See why Istanbul and 14 other places got voted most under-the-radar places to visit this year.
+See why Istanbul and 14 other places got voted most under-the-radar places to visit.